CyberFlameGO/svnpython/Doc/library/msilib.rst

    *name* is the name of the CAB file in the MSI file.

-   .. method:: append(full, file, logical)
+.. method:: CAB.append(full, file, logical)

    Add the file with the pathname *full* to the CAB file, under the name *logical*.
    If there is already a file named *logical*, a new file name is created.

    Return the index of the file in the CAB file, and the new name of the file inside the CAB file.

-   .. method:: commit(database)
+.. method:: CAB.commit(database)

    Generate a CAB file, add it as a stream to the MSI file, put it into the ``Media`` table, and remove the generated file from the disk.

 .. _msi-directory: